Delson Armstrong, Rachael O'Brien, and Venerable Bhante Ananda

 Interview with Delson on neuroscience & jhanas.

 Practice Schedule Practice times, rest periods, and mealtimes are based on individual goals of the retreat.
-Participants are required to attend the morning group meditation and evening presentation by Delson and others in meditation.
-Of course, be prompt for personal interviews by arriving early in the waiting area outside the conference room.
-Self direct periods of sitting and walking meditation will be suggested by the teachers baed on individual needs and interests.
+Participants are required to attend the morning group meditation and evening presentation at 6:00 PM.
+Arrive at you personal interview 10 minutes early and be seated in the waiting area outside interview location.
+Particiipants practice at their own pace.
+Periods of sitting and walking meditation are suggested individually by the teachers baed on individual progress.
 There is abundant Indoor and outdoor practice room for practice.

-DAILY SCHEDULE_________ 5:00 am Wake up 5:30 am Precepts and Group meditation 7:30 am Breakfast 8:30 am The mechanics to meditation and discussion — Rachael 12:00 pm Lunch 1:30 pm Self-directed meditation 5:30 pm Tea Break 6:00 pm Presentation, analysis, and discussion of early Buddhist suttas — Delson 8:00 pm Self-directed meditation 10:00 pm Further practice or bed
+DAILY SCHEDULE_________ 6:00 am Precepts and Group meditation Bhante Ananda 7:00 am Breakfast 8:30 Meditation and morning interviews 12:00 pm Lunch 1:30 pm Self-directed meditation and afternoon interviews 5:30 pm Tea Break 6:00-8:00 Presentation by teachers with discussion byDelson, Rachael, and Bhante Ananda 8:00 pm Further practice or bed

 Your reservation will be confirmed by email within 10-day of submission.